tasnim-ops/React-Web-Developer-Recruitment-Homework-Tasnim_Hajji/README.md

 1. the product list fetched from from DummyJSON API
 2. sttoring with name and price
 3. responsive design
 4. loading message while fetching data

+you will find a screen of my work in th assets file